quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-camera-feed.md

     "https://api.tfl.gov.uk/Place/Type/JamCam/?app_id=QuixFeed&app_key={}".format(api_key))
 ```

-With this data the code loops writing the data for each camera to its own stream in the output topic, `tfl-cameras`.
-The code also adds a timestamp and the camera data as a value called `camera`:
+With this data the code loops, writing the data for each camera to its own stream in the output topic, `tfl-cameras`.
+The code also adds a timestamp and the camera data, as a value called `camera`:

 ``` python
 producer_topic.get_or_create_stream(camera_id).events.add_timestamp_nanoseconds(time.time_ns()) \